apollo-server-integrations/apollo-server-integration-google-cloud-functions/example/README.md

-# Boilerplate for Apollo Server projects using `@as-integrations/google-cloud-functions` for Google Cloud Function deployments
+# Example project for Apollo Server using `@as-integrations/google-cloud-functions` for Google Cloud Function deployments

 This example project comes pre-configured with sane defaults for tooling that you can use to deploy Apollo Server on Google Cloud Functions.